influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withEnableServiceLinks(enableServiceLinks)
 ```

-Indicates whether information about services should be injected into Pod's environment variables.
+"Indicates whether information about services should be injected into Pod's environment variables."

 ### fn spec.cruiseControl.template.pod.withHostAliases